wp-plugins/jm-twitter-cards/readme.txt

 == Description ==

 Once activated the plugin adds Twitter cards on your posts according to your settings.
 Enjoy !
-3.0.5 is quite compatible with SEO By Yoast and All in ONe SEO.
-You won't have to fulfill the same fields again and again.
-The plugin grabs title and description generated with Yoast or All in one SEO.
+Compatible with :
+* WP SEO by Yoast (do not check cards option in this plugin if activated)
+* All in One SEO

+Now includes Gallery cards (experimental feature available only in full custom mode)

 The plugin allows you to customize your cards per each post.
 But do not activate cards in SEO by Yoast plugin.
 Otherwise markup will be added twice.
 If you choose full customization metabox is now on the right side in your edit.
 It's shorter simply because now twitter account is retrieved from author's profile.

 <a href="http://twitter.com/tweetpressfr">Follow me on Twitter</a>